-My books give teachers, community groups, professionals working with the blind and all of us, a very interesting beginning of understanding of what the everyday blind person accomplished and the lives they led in the United States.
+My books on-line and handouts at in-person presentations, give teachers, community groups, professionals working with the blind and all of us, a very interesting beginning to an understanding of what the everyday blind person accomplished and the lives they led in the United States.

 Look for the in-depth biographies published by The Blind History Lady distributed by Smashwords at your favorite eBook retailer or at https://www.smashwords.com/books/byseries/24325.

 My books have received favorable ratings by readers such as yourselves.
 The Blind History Lady Presents; The First Things I learned has been given a five star rating.

 Here are some of the comments from those such as yourselves.

 “Very interesting read, a lot of things I never thought about being a sighted person myself.
 I recommend reading this well written book.”

 “Pauline Gomez, The Little Teacher With The Big Heart” is the latest book written by Peggy Chong, the Blind History Lady.
 Every one of these books is a gem, a compelling and beautiful tribute to blind people who have done amazing things.
 Every one of these books is an inspiration whether you are blind or sighted.”

 Stan Kats In February 2018:

 What a fine pursuit: Peggy Chong has devoted great efforts to honoring those who lost their sight in various ways, and yet moved forward with their lives.
 She highlights many publications and individuals involved with this inspiring subject.
 Some of these individuals, as described in this YouTube defended their nation, and were injured in the process.
 Keep up the goodwork Peggy.
 Comment written by Stan S. Katz, author of the novel The Emperor and the Spy: The Secret Alliance to Prevent World War Two, and the illustrated biography about Prince Tokugawa entitled: The Art of Peace.